nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `delete assessment INDEX`

 * Deletes the assessment at the specified `INDEX`.
-* The index refers to the index number shown in the displayed assessments list.
+* The index refers to the index number shown in the displayed assessment list.
 * The assessment is removed from both the displayed list and the original list.
 * The index **must be a positive integer** 1, 2, 3, …​